SandersKM/PsycStatsWorkbook/README.md

 d) How many participants didn't answer this question (NA)?

 e) Create a barplot showing the reponses for "sad".
-Can you figure out how to change the y-axis label?

 _Problem 3_: